biareiam/moviequiz/README.md

 To deploy my website to GitHub Pages, the following steps were taken:

-* Logged into GitHub.
-* Selected my repository from the GitHub dashboard.
+* To deploy my website to GitHub Pages, the following steps were taken:
+* A local project was created in GitHub with a new repository called 'Movie quiz'
+* The project had regular push and detailed commits which were pushed to the GitHub website before deployment
+* The project was deployed by logging in to GitHub and locating the [GitHub Repository](https://github.com/biareiam/movie)
-* Selected Settings at the top of the chosen repository.
+* At the top of the Repository (not top of page), locate the "Settings" Button on the menu and click
-* Scrolled down to the GitHub Pages section.
+* Scroll down the Settings page until the "GitHub Pages" Section was found
-* Under Source click the drop-down menu and select a source to be published, in this case it was Master Branch.
+* Under "Source", click the dropdown called "None" and select "Master Branch"
-* Once selected, the page was published immediately, and a link to the deployed website was presented.

-* The link to the deployed website can be accessed [here.](https://biareiam.github.io/movietrivia/)
+* The page will refresh and you will be brought back to the top of the settings page
+* Scroll back down through the page to locate the now published site [link](https://biareiam.github.io/movie/) in the "GitHub Pages" section
+* The code can be run locally through clone or download, you can do this by opening the repository, clicking on the code button and then selecting either 'clone' or 'download'
+* The Clone option provides a url, which you can use on your desktop IDE

 ## Credits